Azert-Software/azert-software-hugo/content/post/adding-ssl-to-hmail-with-ssl-for-free.md

 title = "Adding SSL to HMail with SSL For Free"

 +++
-# What is SSL For Free
+# What is SSL For Free?

 I<span style="letter-spacing: 0.01em;"> run a private mail server on using a t1.micro Windows server on AWS using HMail as the mail server.
 This serves my @azert.co.uk emails and so far has proved to be extremely reliable, despite the small size of the server.
 I was running an m3.medium at one stage but it cost a fortune so that didn't last very long!</span>